Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "name": the key used for the item.
 Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
   - @c "value": either a string or numeric value to associate with the key.\n If a string, then it can be a literal string or a formula.
 The following formulas are available:\n
-       - `min(dataset$column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section), and @c column is the column name from the dataset.
-This will return the minimum value of the given column from the dataset.
+       - `min(dataset, column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section) and @c column is the column name from the dataset.\n This will return the minimum value of the given column from the dataset.
-       - `max(dataset$column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section), and @c column is the column name from the dataset.
-This will return the maximum value of the given column from the dataset.
+       - `max(dataset, column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section) and @c column is the column name from the dataset.\n This will return the maximum value of the given column from the dataset.
-       - `n(dataset$column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section), and @c column is the column name from the dataset.
-This will return the valid number of observations in the given column from the dataset.
+       - `n(dataset, column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section) and @c column is the column name from the dataset.\n This will return the valid number of observations in the given column from the dataset.
+       - `n(dataset, column, groupColum, groupId)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section),
+          @c column is the column name from the dataset, @c groupColum is a group column to filter on, and @c groupId is the group ID to filter on.\n
+          Note that @c groupId can either be a string or an embedded formula (which must be wrapped in a set of `{{` and `}}`).
+          For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Awards, Degree, Academic Year, {{max(Awards, Academic Year)}})`\n This will return the valid number of observations in the given column from the dataset.
 - @c "pages": contains an array of pages.
   - @c "name": contains a string value, representing the name of the page.
   - @c "rows": an array of rows, containing items to draw on the canvas.